mwcproject/mwc-node/doc/mining/Install_mac.md

 Please update config for your mwc-node.

 - Stop mwc-node if it is running.
-Please let mwc-wallet ruuning in listening mode.
+Please let mwc-wallet run in listening mode.
 - Edit `~/.mwc/mwc-server.toml` with your favorite editor.

-Change value for `enable_stratum_server` to
+Change the value for `enable_stratum_server` to
 ```
 #whether stratum server is enabled
 enable_stratum_server = true